paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-017-congressional-budget-office.md

   (C) personnel or medical data or similar data the disclosure of which would constitute a clearly unwarranted invasion of personal privacy;
   unless the portions containing such matters, information, or data have been excised.

-**(d) Information obtained for committees and Members** Subsection (a) of this section shall apply to any information, data, estimates, and statistics obtained at the request of any committee, joint committee, or Member unless such committee, joint committee, or Member has instructed the Director not to make such information, data, estimates, or statistics available for public copying.
+**(d) Information obtained for committees and Members** Subsection (a) shall apply to any information, data, estimates, and statistics obtained at the request of any committee, joint committee, or Member unless such committee, joint committee, or Member has instructed the Director not to make such information, data, estimates, or statistics available for public copying.

 **(e) Level of confidentiality** With respect to information, data, estimates, and statistics obtained under sections 601(d) and 601(e) of this title, the Director shall maintain the same level of confidentiality as is required by law of the department, agency, establishment, or regulatory agency or commission from which it is obtained.
 Officers and employees of the Congressional Budget Office shall be subject to the same statutory penalties for unauthorized disclosure or use as officers or employees of the department, agency, establishment, or regulatory agency or commission from which it is obtained.